dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/graph-api.md

 This section uses the [utility classes (`GraphClientExtensions.cs`)](#graph-sdk) described earlier in this article.

 In the following example, the app creates a mobile phone number claim for a user from their AAD user profile's mobile phone number.
-The app must have the `User.Read` Graph API permission (scope) configured in AAD.
+The app must have the `User.Read` Graph API scope configured in AAD.

 In the following custom user account factory, the framework's <xref:Microsoft.AspNetCore.Components.WebAssembly.Authentication.RemoteUserAccount> represents the user's account.
 If the app requires a custom user account class that extends <xref:Microsoft.AspNetCore.Components.WebAssembly.Authentication.RemoteUserAccount>, swap the custom user account class for <xref:Microsoft.AspNetCore.Components.WebAssembly.Authentication.RemoteUserAccount> in the following code.